Chhattisgarh Special Public Security Act: Arrests

 Six organisations were banned under this act.
 Dr. Binayak Sen, General Secretary, Chhattisgarh People's Union for Civil Liberties was detained under this Act on 14 May 2007 allegedly for his linkages with the Communist Party of India (Maoist).

 Criticism

-Human rights activists says this legislation will lead to increased repression of human rights.

-The People's Union for Democratic Rights said that this legislation is meant to suppress all political dissent in the state.
-This is evident from the fact that Maoist groups were already banned under 2004 amendments to the Unlawful Activities (Prevention) Act, 1967.

-The Commonwealth Human Rights Initiative has expressed its reservations about the Act, and said it may become a potential instrument to throttle the right to free speech, legitimate dissent, and trample the fundamental rights enshrined in Articles 14, 19 and 21 of the Constitution.
+The Commonwealth Human Rights Initiative has expressed its reservations about the Act and said it may become a potential instrument to throttle the right to free speech, legitimate dissent, and trample the fundamental rights enshrined in Articles 14, 19 and 21 of the Constitution.

 Concerns on press freedom

-The act bars the media from carrying reports of any kind of ‘unlawful activities’ in the state.
-International Federation of Journalists appealed to the President of India, not to give his assent to "this undemocratic legislation, and initiate public debate on the complex causes of conflict, rather than treat it as a law and order problem."

 President Christopher Warren, in a statement, said, "Freedom of the press is a pre-requisite for the peaceful resolution of conflict, and restricting the media from carrying out its professional activities can only lead to more suspicion and misinformation.
 Under no circumstances has gagging the media and silencing journalists furthered the objective of tackling armed conflict.
 It is only when democratic debate and the free flow of accurate information is made possible is the cause of democracy furthered."